Lee Krasner, Much More than a Muse

 Artists and Their Muses

 When both partners in a married couple are artists, it’s very rare that both will be treated as equals in the art world.
 One will inevitably be celebrated as the famous one, while the other is doomed to live in their partner’s shadow.
-Take for instance Marina Abramovic and the late Ulay, or Picasso and Françoise Gillot, and there are many others besides.
+Take for instance Marina Abramovic and the late Ulay, or Picasso and Françoise Gillot, and there are many others.

-Why is Krasner Less Famous than Pollock?
+Why Is Krasner Less Famous Than Pollock?

 So, when critics talked about this artistic couple, it was always Pollock who was the main subject of their conversations.
 And in the past there were certain reasons for this: